This is the Roman Catholic version of the prayer:

 except through the merits and mediation of Jesus Christ our Savior;

 who lives and reigns with you and the Holy Spirit,

 There is more about this prayer’s history and a reflection on it in the weekly reflection on the collect/opening prayer on this site.
-In my opinion, unless the Episcopalians are following the lead of the Roman Catholics, this is a wonderful accidental serendipity.
+Whereas previously I suggested this praying of the same collect is a wonderful accidental serendipity.
+I have changed my opinion and suspect the Episcopalians are following the lead of the Roman Catholics (it happens again next Sunday!) – unless there is a common source for the current (post-Vatican II/RCL/three year lectionary) placing of collects.
 If you know how it came to be that both denominations are praying the same prayer – please contact me.

-Let us widen the circle that prays this prayer together this coming weekend and week.
+Let us widen the circle that prays this prayer together from Saturday evening through Sunday and this coming week.